-A way of protecting your loved ones financially, if you die, by providing them with liquidity in your estate.
+Life Cover is a way of protecting your loved ones financially, should you die, by providing them with liquidity in your estate.

 What is it?

 When you die, the insurance company will pay out to help your nominated beneficiaries pay for things like:

 - Settling a home loan, vehicle purchase agreement or credit card debt.